 Famous Art Gallery and a must see.
 Restaurant, vineyard and brewery.
 Opened January 2011 and now internationally famous.
-New during summer months: Fresh foodie market starting midday every Saturday; and jazz band.
+New during summer months: fresh foodie market starting midday every Saturday with a live jazz band.

 See the breathtaking views from the new Eagles Eyrie.

 Historical Georgian cottages, and the operating heritage flour mill.

 Spend the day in the South West National Park visiting some of the State’s most remote country, a wilderness which forms the core of the Tasmanian World Heritage area and featuring Lake Pedder and the scenic Franklin/Gordon region and breathtaking panoramic views from Mount Anne.

 Port Arthur (1 hour 40 mins from New Norfolk)

 Some guests bypass Hobart to take the short cut to historical Port Arthur where they spend the day and return to Explorers Lodge in the evening.